-I’ve hated my job for over three years but it has taken me until now to finally quit.
+I’ve hated my job for over three years but it took til now to finally quit.
+I’m happy to say, I quit my job.

 I struggled with the decision because I was happy there to start.
-I also like the company at large and the owners of the company are amazing… but ultimately it’s the best choice for me to leave.
+I loved the environment and many benefits besides salary.
+And I also like the company at large and the owners of the company are amazing.
+But ultimately it’s the best choice for me to leave.

 Life is too short to be miserable because of your job or your manager.